mikeotizels/Mikeotizels/LISENSE.md

 Mikeotizels Developer - Software License
 ========================================

 Copyright (c) 2019 Michael Otieno.
-All rights reserved.
+All Rights Reserved.

-Code distributed as part of Mikeotizels Developer project is released under the terms of any of the following Open Source licenses at your choice:
+Software distributed as part of Mikeotizels Developer project is released under the terms of any of the following Open Source licenses at your choice:

   - GNU General Public License, Version 3 or later (the "GPL")